Covert Comic Home Page

 The mightiest of weapons is truth.
 And everyone knows you're not permitted to bring a weapon into a government building.

-Secret 6891.222.
-The difference between a Top Secret document, and a document marked For Official Use Only, is that the latter can be used as a doorstop in any US Government facility, while the former is only permitted to serve said function inside a secure US Government vault.
+The difference between a Top Secret document, and a document marked For Official Use Only, is that the latter can be used as a doorstop in any US Government facility, while the former is only permitted to serve said function within a secure US Government vault.

 Thursday